Localization of the Kobayashi distance for any visibility domain: Proofs of the main results

-The following localization lemma, by L. H. Royden \cite[Lemma~2]{Royden}, whose proof can be found in \cite[Lemma~4]{Ian_Gramham}, used to prove localization of the Kobayshi distance and to study the relation betwen local and global visibility and Gromov hyperbolicity in \cite{BNT} and \cite{BGNT} respectively.
+The following localization lemma, by L. H. Royden \cite[Lemma~2]{Royden}, whose proof can be found in \cite[Lemma~4]{Ian_Gramham}, is used to prove localization of the Kobayashi distance and to study the relation between local and global visibility and Gromov hyperbolicity in \cite{BNT} and \cite{BGNT} respectively.